 The Equifax Credit Score card is no longer available.
 There are currently no known methods to get a free credit score with no trials based on your Equifax credit report.

 However, if you sign up for a free 10-day trial at MyFICO.com, you’ll get a free Equifax credit report and Equifax FICO credit score.
 You’ll need a credit card.
 You must call 1.888.577.5978 to cancel, although you may be able to do it online as well.
 My recommendation is to get your credit report and credit score, print or save to PDF, and then cancel immediately afterward on the same day so that you won’t forget later.
 Hours (PDT) M-F 6am-6pm, Sat 7am-4pm, Sun Closed.

 Quizzle.com offers what they call a free “CE Credit Score”, also based on your Experian credit report, but only once every 6 months.
 The score scale is also 300-850.

 Walmart Credit Card

 I know many people may not be fans, but Walmart offers a self-branded credit card that offers you a free monthly FICO score (TransUnion) when you enroll in electronic statements online.
 The card itself is not all that special, with a below-average rewards program and users reporting getting credit limits as low as $150.
 Note that the gas reward is only 5 cents per gallon, not 5 percent.
 Also note that applying for a credit card will affect your credit score as you are applying for credit.

 LendingClub Person-to-Person Lending

-You will need to provide your personal information and Social Security number to these companies, naturally, so be comfortable with that.
+You will need to provide your personal information and Social Security number to some of these companies, naturally, so be comfortable with that.
 None of these methods by themselves will affect your credit score as you are requesting them for yourself.